-Several IAR students have already come to Rochester to contribute research.
-Lousto said he hopes to engage more students from RIT’s programs in astrophysical sciences and technology, mathematical modeling, microelectronic engineering, computer science and other disciplines involved in hands-on work both at RIT and in Argentina.
+Several IAR students have already come to Rochester to contribute to research.
+Lousto said he hopes to engage more students from RIT’s programs in astrophysical sciences and technology, mathematical modeling, microelectronic engineering, computer science, and other disciplines involved in hands-on work both at RIT and in Argentina.

 Reference: “Upgraded antennas for pulsar observations in the Argentina Institute of Radio astronomy” by G. Gancio, C. O. Lousto, L. Combi, S. del Palacio, F. G. López Armengol, J. A. Combi, F. García, P. Kornecki, A. L. Müller, E. Gutiérrez, F. Hauscarriaga, and G. C. Mancuso, 2 December 2019, Astronomy and Astrophysics.